LeaVerou/lea.verou.me/blog/drafts/user-effort/index.md

 You see, **simple use cases are the [spherical cows in space](https://en.wikipedia.org/wiki/Spherical_cow) of product design**.
 They work _great_ for prototypes to convince stakeholders, or in marketing demos, but the real world is _messy_.
 Most artifacts that users need to create to achieve their real-life goals rarely fit into your "simple" flows completely, no matter how well you’ve done your homework.
-They are _mostly_ simple — just with a wart here or there.
+They are _mostly_ simple — with a _liiiiitle_ wart here and there.

-For a creative interface to be usable **in practice**, longterm, it also needs to ensure that user effort increases incrementally as use case complexity increases.
+For a long-tail interface to serve user needs well **in practice**, we also need to **design the curve, not just its endpoints**.

+## User effort as a currency { #currency }

+A model with surprising predictive power is to **treat user effort as a currency** that users are spending to buy solutions to their problems.
+Nobody likes paying it;
+in an ideal world software would read our mind and execute perfectly with zero user effort.
+Since we don’t live in such a world, users are typically willing to pay more in effort when they feel their use case warrants it.

+Just like regular pricing, actual user experience often depends more on the relationship between cost and expectation (budget) than on the absolute cost itself.
+If you pay more than you expected, you feel ripped off.
+You may still pay it because you need the product in the moment, but you'll be looking for a better deal in the future.
+And if you pay less than you expected, you feel like you got a bargain, with all the delight and loyalty that entails.

 ## Avoid usability cliffs { #cliffs }